 2060 W. Green Oaks Blvd, Arlington, TX 76013

-Parking is available from Ron McAndrew Dr
+Parking is available in the front of the building, accessed from Ron McAndrew Drive

-FREE and open to the public.
+The program is free and open to the public.